mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Parallel Groups

-Any user may have membership in several Groups simultaneously.
+Any user may have membership in several groups simultaneously.
 The set of members of any group may or may not form a subset of the members of another group.
-MLS guarantees that the FS and PCS goals are maintained and not weakened by user membership in multiple groups.
+MLS guarantees that the FS and PCS goals within a given group are maintained and not weakened by user membership in multiple groups.
+However, actions in other groups likewise do not strengthen the FS and PCS guarantees within a given group, e.g. key updates within a given group following a device compromise does not provide PCS healing in other groups; each group must be updated separately to achieve internal goals.
+This also applies to future groups that a member has yet to join, that are likewise unaffected by updates performed in current groups.

+Some applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership, or using the PSK mechanism to link healing properties among parallel groups.
+Such application choices however are outside the scope of MLS.

 ### Security of Attachments